teracyhq/dev/README.rst

 =======================================
-teracy's chef-dev - get development fun
+teracy-dev - get development fun
 =======================================

-This ``chef-dev`` repository was created for developing Django applications with ease and fun.
+This ``teracy-dev`` repository was created for developing Django applications with ease and fun.
 We're going to use ``virtualbox`` for running Django projects, ``chef`` and ``vagrant`` for installing and configuring any neccessary packages.

 By using this approach, you can work on any host machine with different OS, even Windows :-).
 However, Windows is NOT recommended for best development experience.
 You don't have to install tons of development stuffs on your machine but on ``virtualbox`` only.